 FHA Cash Out Refinance – If you are looking to cash out equity from your home, an FHA cash out refinance is the program that can help while still in chapter 13.
 The most you can refinance is up to 80% of the appraised value of your home.
 The guideline still require mortgage insurance even though you will have at least a 20% equity position in the home.

 FHA 203k Rehab Loan – When looking to make repairs or improvements in the home, you can refinance with an FHA 203k rehab loan.
-You will need to hire a licensed contractor to to the work and the lender will disburse the funds to the contractor as the work is completed.
+You will need to hire a licensed contractor to to do the work and the lender will disburse the funds to the contractor as the work is completed.
 You can borrower more than the home is worth with this program.

 FAQ – Recent Chapter 13 Bankruptcy Mortgage